-- Adverse industrial impacts on salmon populations (agriculture, aquaculture, forestry, mining and other sources). - Illegal marine and freshwater fisheries. - · Loss of salmon habitat (varies between provinces).
+- Adverse industrial impacts on salmon populations (agriculture, aquaculture, forestry, mining and other sources). - · Illegal marine and freshwater fisheries. - · Loss of salmon habitat (varies between provinces). - Funding is available to community groups from other public trust funds in some province but not others.